arighi/virtme-ng/README.md

 Once you have such a kernel, run one of:

-* virtme-run --kimg PATH_TO_BZIMAGE
+* virtme-run --kdir PATH_TO_KERNEL_TREE
 * virtme-run --installed-kernel
 * virtme-run --installed-kernel VERSION

-On x86, you can usually find a bzImage in `arch/x86/boot/bzImage` once you've compiled your kernel.
+* virtme-run --kimg PATH_TO_KERNEL_IMAGE

-Note that the --kimg mode does not support modules.
+Note that the --kdir and --kimg modes do not support modules yet.

 You can then do things like `cd /home/username` and you will have readonly access to all your files.